Chinese new year recipe - sweet pastries with a delicious filling of peanut, sesame seed and coconut.

 Chinese New Year – crispy peanut pastry with sesame and coconut (花生芝麻角仔)

-When I was growing up, the ten joyful days during the Luna new year was in the midst of winter and the air was cold.
-There were sparkles in our eyes with the excitement of fire crackers, flower stalls, new clothes, good meals and the red envelopes with precious money in them.
+When I was growing up, the ten joyous days of the Lunar New Year fell in the heart of winter, enveloped in cold air.
+Our eyes would sparkle with excitement, anticipating the burst of firecrackers, vibrant flower stalls, new clothes, sumptuous meals, and the coveted red envelopes filled with precious money.

 Ingredients